noahfraiture/foodfetch/README.md

 ## Installation

-I've published the package, so you can simply run `cargo install foodfetch`
+I've published the package on cratios.io, so you can simply run `cargo install foodfetch`.
+Alternatively, if you're on Nix, the package is now in the unstable branch